themistocleous/phonology_scoring_app/README.md

 The evaluation of phonemic performance in aphasia reveals deficits in spoken language and can facilitate the design of targeted treatments.
 Nevertheless, manual scoring of phonological performance is time-consuming, laborious, and error prone.
 Here we provide a code that scores phonological errors based on the normalized Damerau–Levenshtein distance, for both words and non words (see below on how to modify it for languages other than English).

+# Updates
+02/27/2022

+The scoring algorithm will now provide two columns:
+- phonological_score: this provides phonological distance between the target and the response (the standard output).
+- phonological_score_lemma: this provides the phonological distance between the lemmas.

+# Notes
+The alogirithm deals at the moment with one word responses; if the response is a multiword response the phonological distance will include all words of the response in the calculation.
+You might not want this.

+ # Contact:
+ Please do not hesitate to contact me, if you need assistance and I will do my best to respond.

+ email: themistocleous@gmail.com

 # Using the code